GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/README.md

 }
     return u
 ```

+- named returns decrease readability
+    - an empty `return` is not idiomatic

 [readme: Typed and untyped constants, iota, and math big](/000-br-bk-go-tour/06-constants)
 - typed constants decrease precision and flexibility